juliamendoim/ChatGPTTelegramBot/README.md

 # ChatGPTTelegramBot
 An easy peasy telegram bot in python to chat with ChatGPT

-ChatGPT wrote the code, requirements and gitignore files on my request.
+ChatGPT wrote the code, requirements and gitignore files.
-I've only touched a bit of code needed to make it run.
+I've only touched a bit of code to make it run.

 ## Run